Homebrew/homebrew-cask/doc/src/brew-cask.1.md

 ## OTHER WAYS TO SPECIFY A CASK

-Most homebrew-cask commands can accept a Cask token as an argument.
+Most Homebrew-Cask commands can accept a Cask token as an argument.
 As described above, the argument can take the form of:

   * A token as returned by `brew cask search`, _eg_ `google-chrome`

-Homebrew-cask also accepts three other forms in place of plain tokens:
+Homebrew-Cask also accepts three other forms in place of plain tokens:

   * A fully-qualified token which includes the Tap name, _eg_ `caskroom/fonts/font-symbola`